To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The prison is an excellent example of a Public-Private Partnership and G4S has a strong, constructive relationship with the Department of Correctional Services (DCS).

 On 18 September we were placed in a challenging position, after 331 G4S MCC employees were dismissed following unlawful and unprotected industrial action ahead of a wage decision by the Commission for Conciliation, Mediation and Arbitration (CCMA).
-As MCC is an essential service, strike action is prohibited by law.

 The CCMA tribunal, which presided over the wage arbitration, ruled in favour of G4S, finding that the wage offer made by G4S was fair and reasonable.